Northern royal albatross: Feeding

 The northern royal albatross feeds on cephalopods, fish, crustaceans, salps, and carrion.
-Squid can make up 85% of their diet.
+Squids can make up 85% of their diet.

 Reproduction

 They perform a very extensive mutual or group display, sometimes in the air or on the water.
 Once they form a bond, the displays lose extravagance.
 Breeding starts at eight years.
-They nest biennially, and will build their nests on flat summits of the islands that they frequent.
+They nest biennially and will build their nests on flat summits of the islands that they frequent.
 They prefer to be in grass or herbs, and their nest is a low mound of vegetation, mud, and feathers.
 A single egg is laid, in October or November, which takes both parents around 80 days to incubate.
-The chick is brooded for a month, and is ready to fledge after around 240 days.
+The chick is brooded for a month and is ready to fledge after around 240 days.
 Their colonies are denser than those of any other great albatross.

 Range

-Northern royal albatrosses nest on the Chatham Islands (Forty-fours Island, Big Sister Island, and Little Sister Island), Enderby Island in the Auckland Islands, and at Taiaroa Head on the Otago Peninsula of New Zealand.
-The Taiaroa Head colony is the only albatross colony found on a human-inhabited mainland in the Southern hemisphere.
+Northern royal albatrosses nest on the Chatham Islands (Forty-fours Island, Big Sister Island, and Little Sister Island), Enderby Island in the Auckland Islands, and Taiaroa Head on the Otago Peninsula of New Zealand.
+The Taiaroa Head colony is the only albatross colony found on a human-inhabited mainland in the Southern Hemisphere.
 When they are not breeding, northern royal albatrosses undertake circumpolar flights in the southern oceans, and in particular like the Humboldt Current and the Patagonian Shelf.